Débora Alejandra Swistun, Argentina

 Urban and Rural Planning

-Md Mostafizur Rahman, sociologist and urban planner, is currently doing his doctoral research in Department of Sociology at Macquarie University, Sydney, Australia with iMQRES grants.
-Moreover, he is one of the potential faculty members of Urban and Rural Planning Discipline, Khulna University, Bangladesh.
-During his MSc thesis, he kept his focus on exploring the coherent relation between food security and sustainable disaster risk management strategies.
-Also, he worked on a number of projects that bring together his interest in social protection, food security, social policy and disaster risk management.
+Md.
+Mostafizur Rahman is a sociologist and urban planner.
+He is currently doing his doctoral research at the Department of Sociology at Macquarie University in Sydney, Australia with iMQRES grants.
+Moreover he is one of the potential faculty members of Urban and Rural Planning at Khulna University, Bangladesh.
+For his M.Sc. thesis, he kept his focus on exploring the coherent relation between food security and sustainable disaster risk management strategies.
+Also, he worked on a number of projects that brought together his interest in social protection, food security, social policy and disaster risk management.